ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 Which is quite amazing, since this solution is as simple to implement as the naive solution, but it doesn't require us to muck about with tolerance values and step sizes, the burden of heavy lifting is on the implementation of interval arithmetic.

 All this power at my fingertips...
 Let's try to plot something more ambitious.
-For this we'll define the following functions:
+For this, we'll define the following functions:

 ```
 /* A Gaussian function in one dimension */